 You can also go to the National Center for Education Statistics page for private schools.
 You'll be asked to put in a little bit of basic information, and then you should be given the contact information for someone who can help you.

-5. Alternate Solutions
+5. Alternative Solutions

-There is a chance that your school district won't replace your diploma.
+There is a chance that your school district won't or cant replace your diploma.
 Instead, they will offer to give you a copy of your transcripts.
 Most of the time seeing this is enough for the party requesting your diploma.

 Even so, you want to get in touch with them and make sure.
 If it won't suffice, they should be able to give you some alternatives.